 How does goal setting with a growth mindset differ from regular goal setting?

-- Goal Setting with a growth mindset is centered around believing you can improve many areas of your life.
-You believe that you can make significant changes with enough effort and determination, even in areas where you are not “naturally gifted”.
+- Goal setting with a growth mindset is centered around believing you can improve many areas of your life.
+When you have a growth mindset you believe that you can make significant changes with enough effort and determination, even in areas where you are not “naturally gifted”.

 What’s the Difference Between Fixed Mindset and Growth Mindset?